 IRB Crew

-This course aims to provide participants with the skills and knowledge to effectively crew an Inflatable Rescue Boat in surf rescue operations.
+This course aims to provide participants with the skills and knowledge to crew an Inflatable Rescue Boat in surf rescue operations effectively.

 Prerequisites: